apache/inlong-website/docs/modules/sort/quick_start.md

 sidebar_position: 2
 ---

-## Set up flink environment
+## Set up Flink Environment
-Currently inlong-sort is based on flink, before you run an inlong-sort application, you need to set up [flink environment](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/deployment/overview/).
+Currently InLong-Sort is based on Flink, before you run an InLong-Sort Application, you need to set up [Flink Environment](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/deployment/overview/).

-Currently, inlong-sort relys on flink-1.13.5.
+Currently, InLong-Sort relys on Flink-1.13.5.
 Chose `flink-1.13.5-bin-scala_2.11.tgz` when downloading package.

-Once your flink environment is set up, you can visit web ui of flink, whose address is stored in `/${your_flink_path}/conf/masters`.
+Once your Flink Environment is set up, you can visit Web UI of Flink, whose address is stored in `/${your_flink_path}/conf/masters`.

 ## Prepare installation files
 All installation files at `inlong-sort` directory.

 ## Starting an inlong-sort application
-Now you can submit job to flink with the jar compiled, refer to [how to submit job to flink](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/deployment/cli/#submitting-a-job).
+Now you can submit job to Flink with the jar compiled, refer to [How to submit job to Flink](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/deployment/cli/#submitting-a-job).

 Example：
 ```